COMPANY CLOSURE SERVICES

 File Form STK-2 with ROC for Strike Off

-Once internal approvals and documents are in place, Form STK-2 is filed with the Registrar of Companies (ROC).
-It must be submitted along with supporting documents such as the indemnity bond, affidavit, financial statement, board and shareholder resolutions, and tax return acknowledgment.
+Once internal approvals and documents are in place, Form STK-2 is filed with the ROC along with supporting documents such as indemnity bond, affidavit, financial statement, board and shareholder resolutions, and tax return acknowledgment.

 ROC Verification and Final Closure Order

-The ROC examines the documents and may seek clarifications or additional information.
+The ROC examines the documents and may seek clarifications.
 If satisfied, the ROC issues a public notice and, after 30 days, strikes the company’s name from the register and issues the final closure order.
 The company is then officially dissolved.

 Post-Winding Up Compliance